wighawag/hardhat-deploy/README.md

 };
 ```

-Then the NewFactet will be deployed automatically if needed and then the diamondCut will cut Facet1 out and add NewFacet.
+Then the NewFacet will be deployed automatically if needed and then the diamondCut will cut Facet1 out and add NewFacet.

 Note that if the code for Facet2 and Facet3 changes, they will also be redeployed automatically and the diamondCuts will replace the existing facets with these new ones.